 Here at Bellhops, we are constantly moving people.
 Which means we have seen plenty of high-caliber cities.
 If we're going to be honest, we like what we see when it comes to living in Dallas.

 With that said, it all depends on what you want out of a city.
 If you’re willing to pay a little extra rent for a big city feel with great food, diverse culture and plenty to do... then moving to Dallas might be right for you.
-If you decide to take the plunge and move, get in touch.
-We know some guys that might be able to help.
+If you decide to take the plunge and move, don't hesitate to reach out to your friends at Bellhops.
+We coordinate local and long distance moving services in Dallas and we would love to help.